pofl/hop-on-hop-off-git/README.md

 - You're __new to Git__ and/or Version Control Systems in general.
     - In this case you're better off reading a book about Git and after that return to this guide.
+        - Here is a comprehensive StacḱOverflow question+answers that covers the basics of Git and includes a list of books and guides for beginners: <https://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide>
         - Here is a beautiful git command reference: <https://ndpsoftware.com/git-cheatsheet.html>
         - Here is an incomplete list of git books/guides: <https://hackr.io/tutorials/learn-git>
-        - Here is a comprehensive StacḱOverflow question+answers that also covers the basics and includes a list of books and guides: <https://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide>
         - [GitHub's Git learning resources](http://try.github.io/)

 ### Motivation